bracketcode-applications/vena/README.md

 =======================
 ## Report Issues

 Found a bug?
 Please [click here](https://github.com/techmanager/vena/issues/new) to report a new issue.

-Thanks for your contribution. :)
+Thanks for your contribution!